Here's how encouraging your employees to learn a foreign language can help your business grow.

 Language learning for business forms part of a powerful corporate benefits package.
 It allows ambitious business giants like Forbes to support their employees’ careers, reach international markets, enhance customer service and increase cultural understanding.

 But the benefits reach far beyond this.

 Learning a new language will enhance your team members’ entire lives.
-Not only will it provide them with a much-needed opportunity for personal growth but also boost their thinking skills, enhance their creativity and help them feel more fulfilled in the workplace.
+Not only will it provide them with a much-needed opportunity for personal growth, but it will also boost their thinking skills, enhance their creativity and help them feel more fulfilled in the workplace.

 Let’s take a closer look at the benefits of language learning for both your business and your employees alike.

-1. Language learning help you connect better with others
+1. Language learning helps you connect better with others

 One of the most powerful ways to connect with a diverse range of people and cultures is to learn a foreign language.
 Making the effort to learn another person’s language demonstrates understanding, international awareness and a willingness to expand your horizons for the greater good.